General Child Neurology

 I | Neonatal period (full-term) |

-The brainstem auditory-evoked potentials are resistant to the effects of medications including benzodiazepines, barbiturates, narcotics, and nitrous oxide.
+The brainstem auditory-evoked potentials are resistant to the effects of medications, including benzodiazepines, barbiturates, narcotics, and nitrous oxide.
 Inhalation general anesthetics (ie, isoflurane, halothane, and enflurane) produce only a mild latency delay and mild decrease in amplitude.
-Wave V is the most sensitive to the effect from these agents.
+Wave V is the most sensitive to the effects of these agents.

-Intraoperative brainstem auditory-evoked potential abnormalities.
-Absolute criteria for intraoperative brainstem auditory-evoked potential abnormalities are not available (17).
-Reversible disappearance of all brainstem auditory-evoked potential wave forms is compatible with complete recovery, and persistent loss of the brainstem auditory-evoked potential pattern is usually associated with lingering neurologic deficit (17; 56).
-Typically, changes in wave V are most easily monitorable, and prolongation in latency of more than 10% are considered early changes.
+Absolute criteria for intraoperative brainstem auditory-evoked potential abnormalities are not available (14).
+Reversible disappearance of all brainstem auditory-evoked potential waveforms is compatible with complete recovery, and persistent loss of the brainstem auditory-evoked potential pattern is usually associated with lingering neurologic deficit (14; 61).
+Typically, changes in wave V are most easily monitorable, and prolongation in latency of more than 10% is considered an early change.
 Changes up to 20% or 1 msec are considered more significant.
-Brainstem auditory-evoked potential changes seen during surgery can be divided into 3 types (44):
+Brainstem auditory-evoked potential changes seen during surgery can be divided into three types (47):

-Other strategies used to monitor posterior fossa surgery.
-Somatosensory-evoked potentials and EMG of the muscles within the cranial nerve distribution usually have been monitored in co-association with brainstem auditory-evoked potentials.
-Somatosensory-evoked potential parameters used during posterior fossa, regarding infratentorial lesions, surgery are similar to the ones used for spinal cord monitoring (44).
-The EMG parameters used for posterior fossa surgery monitoring include a vertical display range of 200 to 500 µv, sweeps of 10 msec per screen, low frequency filter of 30 Hz, and high frequency at 3 KHz to 10 kHz.
+When applied to posterior fossa operations, SSEP and EMG within the cranial nerve distribution are often concurrently utilized.
+SSEP parameters similar to those utilized for spinal surgeries are used (47).
+The EMG parameters used for posterior fossa surgery monitoring include a vertical display range of 200 to 500 µv, sweeps of 10 msec per screen, a low frequency filter of 30 Hz, and high frequency at 3 to 10 kHz.

-The cranial nerve distribution muscles commonly sampled for intraoperative monitoring EMG are: inferior rectus (cranial nerve, or CN, III), superior oblique (cranial nerve IV), masseter (cranial nerve V), lateral rectus (cranial nerve VI), orbicularis oris (cranial nerve VII), stylopharyngeal (cranial nerve IX), cricothyroid or vocalis (cranial nerve X), trapezius (cranial nerve XI), and tongue (cranial nerve XII) (44; 87).
+The cranial nerve distribution muscles commonly sampled for intraoperative monitoring EMG are inferior rectus (cranial nerve III), superior oblique (cranial nerve IV), masseter (cranial nerve V), lateral rectus (cranial nerve VI), orbicularis oris (cranial nerve VII), stylopharyngeal (cranial nerve IX), cricothyroid or vocalis (cranial nerve X), trapezius (cranial nerve XI), and tongue (cranial nerve XII) (47; 87).

 I | Usually not monitored |